Petra Cetkovská

-Petra Cetkovská ([ˈpɛtra ˈtsɛtkofskaː]; born 8 February 1985) is a retired Czech tennis player.
+Petra Cetkovská ([ˈpɛtra ˈtsɛtkofskaː]; born 8 February 1985) is a Czech retired tennis player.
 Having turned professional in 2000, she reached a career-high singles ranking of world No. 25, on 18 June 2012.
 Over her career, Cetkovská defeated top-ten players Marion Bartoli, Elena Dementieva, Angelique Kerber, Li Na, Agnieszka Radwańska, Caroline Wozniacki, and Vera Zvonareva.

 Personal life

 Cetkovská has been playing tennis since she was five.
 Her father Petr works at a pro shop in a local tennis club, while her mother Alena is a nurse.
 She has one younger brother, Matěj.
 Petra's father is of Macedonian origin.

 When she was 14, Cetkovská was involved in an incident with a friend while playing sport when her friend had accidentally pushed her against a wall.
 Two years later, she had brain surgery due to the swelling caused by the incident.
 A year later, she had contracted glandular fever, further hampering her tennis career prospects and the third obstacle had come when she broke her foot playing the junior doubles final at the Australian Open.

 Cetkovská speaks fluent French and English.
 She was involved in a relationship with ATP player Marcos Baghdatis when she was 19.